wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

-Once you’ve got the home site set up, you can build the Dashboard.
-In this unit, you’ll learn how to [create a Dashboard](/viva/connections/create-dashboard), use different kinds of cards, [apply audience targeting](/viva/connections/use-audience-targeting-in-viva-connections#apply-audience-targeting-to-cards-in-the-dashboard), preview the experience and then publish to make it available to others.
+Once you’ve set up the home site, you can build the Dashboard.
+In this unit, you’ll learn how to [create a Dashboard](/viva/connections/create-dashboard), use different kinds of cards, [apply audience targeting](/viva/connections/use-audience-targeting-in-viva-connections#apply-audience-targeting-to-cards-in-the-dashboard), preview the experience, and publish the dashboard.

 :::image type="content" source="../media/select-dashboard-card.png" alt-text="Screenshot of selecting a dashboard card." :::